ItsMateo20/Facebook-Messenger-Call-Duration-Analysis/README.md

 ## Features

+- Shows your most active day (website only)
+- Shows how much calls each user has made (website only)
+- Shows how much words each user has sent (website only)
 - Calculates total call duration from multiple JSON files.
 - Provides a user-friendly interface to select the folder containing Messenger JSON files.